“We can have recourse to many saints as our intercessors, but go especially to Joseph…”

 Today the Church celebrates the solemnity of Saint Joseph, the husband of the Blessed Virgin Mary and the guardian of the Christ-child.

 The Gospels are very clear that Joseph is not the father of the Lord Jesus.
 The child born of the Virgin Mary is God and has no earthly father.
-The body of Christ's human nature is created by what the scriptures describe as "the power of the Holy Spirit."
+The body of Christ’s human nature is created by what the scriptures describe as “the power of the Holy Spirit.”
 If this explanation confounds us, we are rightly confounded.
-Christ is like us inasmuch as shares with us a human nature and lives a real human life.
+Christ is like us inasmuch as he shares with us a human nature and lives a real human life.
 And yet, Christ is unlike us inasmuch as he is the singular instance in which a divine nature and a human nature share communion in a divine person.

 Simply expressed, Christ is God and man.
 It is because of Christ’s willingness to accept a human nature with all its limitations that we are able to participate in his divine nature.
 This participation, a gift given to us by Christ, is the most profound mystery of the Faith.